Harkirat19/Pet-Adopt-Mobile-App/wa.md

 #### Sprint 4: Home Screen and Pet Listings

 Tasks:
-- As a user, I want **sliders on the home screen** to showcase featured pets or categories.
 - As a user, I want to **view different pet categories** to browse pets based on their type.
 - As a user, I want to **see a list of available pets** under each category for easy exploration.
+- As a user, I want to **see the details of each pet ** so I can know more about the pet.
+- As a developer, I want to design and implement a database to store pet details (e.g., name, breed, age, category, status) so the app can retrieve and display accurate information to users.

 #### Sprint 5: Pet Listings and Pet Details

 Tasks:
-- As a user, I want to **see a list of pets with details** so I can explore adoption options.
 - As a user, I want to **add a new pet listing** so I can list pets for adoption.
 - As a user, I want a **pet details screen** to view full details of a pet before deciding to adopt.